RabbitMQ: How to handle and avoid high CPU or Memory usage

 Most common errors/mistakes

-Here follow a list of the most common errors/mistakes we have seen on misbehaving servers:
+Here follows a list of the most common errors/mistakes we have seen on misbehaving servers along with our thoughts on potential root causes and recommendations for preventing/fixing the incident:

 1. Too many queued messages